 In 2009 Kristin was awarded the PRism Prize for the 2010 special issue of PRism on Gender and Public Relations with Associate Professor Christine Daymon (Murdoch University WA).

 In 2009 Kristin was awarded a national Australian Learning and Teaching Council (ALTC) Citation for Outstanding Contributions to Student Learning: "For a radical new public relations curriculum, engaging students with contentious debates around activism and ethics in anticipation of future social and political orientations demanding greater accountability".

 In 2008 Kristin was the recipient of four internal teaching awards: WJC Banks Award for Distinguished Contributions to Teaching and Learning Deakin University Award for Teaching Excellence (Teacher of the Year); Vice-Chancellor's Award for Distinguished Teaching; Joint Vice-Chancellor's Award for Outstanding Achievement in Teaching and learning for the virtual simulation PRessure Point! (with David O'Brien and Stephen Segrave).

-In late 2008, Edith Cowan Universitys, Professor Ron Oliver recognised PRessure Point! for excellence in educational learning technology.
+In late 2008, Edith Cowan University's, Professor Ron Oliver recognised the learning technology PRessure Point! for excellence in educational learning technology.

-In recognition of her community contributions in urban greening and placemaking, Kristin was recognised by the Australian Government with a Centenary of Australian Federation Medal in 2003.
+In 2003 and in recognition of her community contributions in urban greening and placemaking, Kristin was recognised by the Australian Government with a Centenary of Australian Federation Medal.

 In 2013 Kristin has published two books: a monograph around activism and social change titled: Public Relations, Activism, and Social Change: Speaking Up for Routledge Research (New York) and an edited collection with Christine Daymon